gnoooo/caelestia-gif/README.md

 ```bash
     ~/Pictures/CaelestiaGifs/sessionGif/current/current.gif"
 ```

+### Environment Variables
+You can customize the directory where Caelestia GIF Manager looks for GIFs by setting the following environment variables:
+- `CAELESTIA_GIF_DIR`: Sets the base directory for storing GIFs.

+Right now (1.0.2), the environment variable support is not fully implemented, so it's recommended to use the default directory structure or modify the source code directly.
+I will fix that in future releases.

 ## Default directory structure
 By default, Caelestia GIF Manager uses the following directory structure to store and manage GIFs: